leegg713/PythonWorkoutLog/README.md

 Thank you for helping me improve this project!

-## IMPROVEMENTS
+## IMPROVEMENTS TO COME ##

-Adding more detailed graphs
-Loading data to a database and not a CSV
-Multi User support following database integration
+Log In Functionality for End Users
+Multi User support -- Will need to update how the DB takes data to have a key per user